Skip to main content

 Try to:

-1. take care when animating multiple brush graphics.
+1. Take care when animating multiple brush graphics.
 They need to look like they're being painted by the same hand

-2. aim for a smooth animation that has an analogue style/feel.
+2. Aim for a smooth animation that has an analogue style/feel.
 We want to see graphics appear and animate as if painted by an actual brush

 Don't use standard animation effects